Kreeblah/XboxDevFileTools/README.md

 # XboxDevFileTools
 Tools for interacting with the Xbox dev mode HTTPS-based file system API

 For now, this is just a zsh script to upload the contents of a directory to a given remote location on the Xbox without recursion.
 I might do more with it later.
+There are other functions in the script as well to handle other aspects of manipulating files.
+They work (as far as I've tested), but are unused.

 Usage: